 Feelings can overwhelm kids, especially difficult ones to process.
 Read these children’s books about feelings to help your child cope.

-Many of the challenges with our kids stem from their inability to process feelings the way you and I can.
+Many of the challenges with our young children stem from their inability to process big emotions the way you and I can.